 The global community including Australia came together to fight it, and we won.

-Sadly in the last 12 months, people in the DR Congo have mourned the deaths of another 1,700 people (as at July 2019) as a result of a new Ebola outbreak which started in August 2018.
+Sadly in the last years, people in the DR Congo have mourned the deaths of over 2000 people (as at September 2019) as a result of a new Ebola outbreak which started in August 2018.

-This is a country least equipped to deal with a complex and contagious health emergency.
+This is a country ill equipped to deal with a complex and contagious health emergency.
 It has struggled with decades of violent conflicts, political turmoil, poverty and hunger.

-In 2014 Australia contributed a generous $42million to fight Ebola.
+In 2014 Australia contributed a generous $AU 42million to fight Ebola.
 The DR Congo and the world needs Australia to step up again to help fight the disease.
-In 2019 we're calling on the Morrison Government to at least match Canada's contribution of $25 million so far.
+In 2019 we're calling on the Morrison Government to at least match Canada's contribution of $AU 35 million so far.